ManimCommunity/manim/docs/source/installation/installation_linux.rst

    sudo pacman -S sox

-.. note:: These instructions are also valid for other RedHat-based
+.. note:: These instructions are also valid for other Arch-based
           distributions or distributions that use the ``pacman`` package manager.